-The current limitation for BOD is 7500 mg/l15, which is less than the values calculated from the Uniform Method and Industrial User Contribution Method.
+The current limitation for BOD is 7500 mg/1, which is less than the values calculated from the Uniform Method and Industrial User Contribution Method.
 The Water Resource Recovery Facility is designed to treat this specific pollutant and there is no technical support for a change or revision in the wastewater discharge pollutant limitation for this parameter.
-The limitation recommended by the 2016 Local Limits Study and GLWA Rules was 10,000 mg/l and will be adequate to protect the Water Resource Recovery Facility and receiving stream.
-Therefore, the Local Limit of 10,000.0 mg/l is justified based on Best Professional Judgment (BPJ).
+The limitation recommended by the 2016 Local Limits Study and GLWA Rules was 10,000 mg/l, and the 2021 evaluation study supports this proposed limitation of 10,000 mg/l as adequate to protect the Water Resource Recovery Facility and receiving stream.
+Therefore, keeping the Local Limit at 10,000.0 mg/l is justified based on Best Professional Judgment (BPJ).

 Total Suspended Solid (TSS) - A local limitation for TSS should be adopted on the grounds that (i) there is an existing local limitation, and (ii) TSS is a compatible pollutant specifically treated at the Water Resource Recovery Facility.
-Approximately 98.36% (25.8 MGD) of the Industrial Wastewater received for treatment at the Water Resource Recovery Facility has the potential to have TSS as a pollutant above domestic surcharge levels.
+Approximately 98.36% (25.8 MGD) of the Industrial Wastewater received for treatment at the Water Resource Recovery Facility has the potential to have TSS as a pollutant above the domestic surcharge level.

-The current limitation for TSS is 7500 mg/116, which is less than the values calculated from the Uniform Method and Industrial User Contribution Method.
+The current limitation for TSS is 7500 mg/1, which is less than the values calculated from the Uniform Method and Industrial User Contribution Method.
 The Water Resource Recovery Facility is designed to treat this specific pollutant and there is no technical support for a change or revision in the wastewater discharge pollutant limitation for this parameter.
-The limitation recommended by the 2016 Local Limits Study and GLWA Rules was 10,000 mg/l will be adequate to protect the Water Resource Recovery Facility and receiving stream.
+The limitation recommended by the 2016 Local Limits Study and GLWA Rules was 10,000 mg/l, and the 2021 evaluation study supports this proposed limitation of 10,000 mg/l as adequate to protect the Water Resource Recovery Facility and receiving stream.
 Therefore, the Local Limit of 10,000.0 mg/l is justified based on Best Professional Judgment (BPJ).

 Phosphorus - A local limitation for Phosphorus should be adopted on the grounds that (i) there is an existing local limitation, and (ii) Phosphorus is a compatible pollutant specifically treated at the Water Resource Recovery Facility.
-Approximately 91.86% (24.11 MGD) of the Industrial Wastewater received for treatment at the Water Resource Recovery Facility has the potential to have Phosphorus as a pollutant above domestic surcharge levels.
+Approximately 91.86% (24.11 MGD) of the Industrial Wastewater received for treatment at the Water Resource Recovery Facility has the potential to have Phosphorus as a pollutant above the domestic surcharge level.